-Need any ideas for how to remove iron-on patches?
+Need any ideas on how to remove iron-on patches?
 It is so simple!
 All you need is the right equipment and useful methods, and you are all set for a blank fashion slate once you peel off the patch from your denim shirt jacket, jeans, or hats.
 Try out these nifty hacks for good results:

 - Your Nail Polish Remover can do Wonders to remove Iron-on Patches:

 Did you try using a nail polish remover to get rid of the patches?
-Remove iron-on patches with a nail polish remover sounds good.
+Removing iron-on patches with a nail polish remover sounds good.
 However, this method is not very new in the market.
 But by following our tips and tricks, you can find leads to amazing results:

 How can nail polish remove iron-on patches?
 Nail polish removal contains acetone acid, breaking down the glue from an iron-on patch.
 Let’s try using nail polish in a unique way to remove the iron-on patch and let the magic begin!

-- Before using any liquid solution onto the clothing fabric, take a trial before starting.
+- Before using any liquid solution on the clothing fabric, take a trial before starting.
 Apply a drop of nail polish remover on the non-visible side of the garment and let it sit for a couple of minutes.
 Non-visibility of any discoloration or stain is a good sign!